 General steps, if you receive a request for a quotation or an order, then:

-first, estimate the lead time and costs if you do not have a standard price list,
+- Estimate the lead time and costs if you do not have a standard price list.

-- Click the "Check stock and book items" button within the CO to check if the required products are in stock.
+- Click the "Check stock and book items" button to check if the required products are in stock:

-- Reserve these by clicking the "Book all items" button.
+- If the products are available in stock or expected, reserve these by clicking the "Book all items" button.

 a) create demand for these products - put them on backorder - by clicking the "Book all items" button.

-Then you can schedule the Manufacturing Orders from Stock -> Critical on-hand page.
+Then you can schedule the Manufacturing Orders from Stock -> Critical on-hand page, if the reorder point level is set for the products.
 The products from these Manufacturing Orders will be automatically connected to the respective Customer Orders.

-Then, you need to move back to the bookings page to connect the just planned lot (batch) of products to the Customer Order.
+Then, move back to the bookings page to connect the just planned lot (batch) of products to the Customer Order.

 c) let the software automatically create Manufacturing Orders, and if you wish, also Purchase Orders.